 - Start from creating a new migration job from Exchange Server (or Office 365)

-- Next, connect to the source server (if you have not done this yet), and choose your public folders for to migrate.
+- Connect to the source server (if you have not done this yet) and choose your public folders to migrate.

 - The next step is to connect with the chosen target server.